RaghavJit/docs/Pages/CodingConventions.md

 ```

-## Identation
+## Indentation

-1. One tab corrusponds to 4 spaces, don't use spaces when providing identation use Tab instead.
+1. One tab corresponds to 4 spaces, don't use spaces when providing indentation use Tab instead.
-2. Every child block must be one (1) identation level deeper then the parent.
+2. Every child block must be one (1) indentation level deeper then the parent.
-3. If a block is not contained in a parent it must not have any identation.
+3. If a block is not contained in a parent it must not have any indentation.

 ## JSON-objects

 1. JSON objects must be named like regular variables and should follow either local variable convention or global variable convention depending on their use.
 1. However the attributes of the JSON object must always be in 'snake_case'
-1. Every nested attribute must be a one (1) identation level deeper than the parent. (see address attribute)
+1. Every nested attribute must be a one (1) indentation level deeper than the parent. (see address attribute)
 1. Lists in JSON objects must be one line (see hobbies attribute)
 1. It must follow the spacing scheme for commas and colons as specified above.
 1. String attribute must be enclosed in "", **using '' or `` is NOT allowed**.